When Does Predictive Inverse Dynamics Outperform Behavior Cloning?: Experiments

 \subsection{Sample Efficiency Gains for 2D Navigation}

+While our theory analyzes test-time generalization and training-time sample-efficiency gains separately, the experiments evaluate their combined effect through test-time sample efficiency, measured by task performance as a function of dataset size.
+For a fixed dataset size, test-time performance depends on both the quality of the learned estimator, determined by sample efficiency, and the generalization gap predicted by the theory, including the tradeoff induced by covariate shift.
+Therefore, performance-versus-dataset-size curves provide a single empirical measure of the overall benefit predicted by the theory.

-To study the sample efficiency gains of PIDM, we train a BC and PIDM on each dataset with varying numbers of trajectories, namely (1, 2, 5, 10, 20, 30, 40, 50).
-Our performance metric is the fraction of reached goals in the right order.
-For each task and number of training demonstrations, we train BC and PIDM for 20 random seeds, and evaluate four checkpoints throughout training (after \num{5000}, \num{10000}, \num{50000}, and \num{100000} optimization steps) of each seed using 50 rollouts.
-We report aggregate results over the average performance of 20 seeds for the best checkpoint for each task and number of training demonstrations.
-To summarize efficiency gains, we compute efficiency ratios $\eta_\text{PIDM}$ for each task, given by
+We train BC and PIDM on datasets containing varying numbers of demonstrations $(1,2,5,10,20,30,40,50)$.
+Performance is measured by the fraction of goals reached in the correct order.
+For each task and dataset size, we train BC and PIDM for 20 random seeds and evaluate four checkpoints (\num{5000}, \num{10000}, \num{50000}, and \num{100000} optimization steps) using 50 rollouts each.
+We report aggregate results across seeds using the best checkpoint for each task and dataset size (see \Cref{app:best_last_checkpoint}).
+We summarize efficiency gains using the efficiency ratio

-where $n(\text{A}, x)$ is the average number of samples required by algorithm A to reach at least a fraction $c$ (expressed as a percentage) of the task's maximum attainable performance.
-In other words, we compute the ratio of the number of samples needed by BC and PIDM to obtain similar performance. \Cref{fig:toy_human_sample_efficiency} visualizes the percentage of reached goals for BC and PIDM across varying number of samples, and \Cref{tab:toy_efficiency} summarizes efficiency ratios, showing significant sample efficiencies for PIDM over BC, as predicted by the analysis in \Cref{sec:theoretical-analysis}.
-We find BC requires up to $5\times$ more demonstrations than PIDM to achieve comparable performance, and $3\times$ on average across tasks.
-When training on less diverse demonstrations collected by a deterministic A\textsuperscript{*} planner, we find that the state predictor exhibits a lower prediction error compared to training on human demonstrations, leading to a further increase in the sample efficiency gains of PIDM over BC, as further discussed in \Cref{sec:toy_state_predictor_bias_analysis}.
+where $n(A,c)$ denotes the number of demonstrations required for the average performance curve of algorithm $A$ to reach a fraction $c$ of the task's maximum performance.
+Thus, $\eta_\text{PIDM}(c)$ measures how many times more samples BC requires than PIDM to achieve that performance level.

+\Cref{fig:toy_human_sample_efficiency} shows performance across varying numbers of demonstrations, while \Cref{tab:toy_efficiency} summarizes the corresponding efficiency ratios.
+Consistent with the analysis in \Cref{sec:theoretical-analysis}, PIDM exhibits substantial gains over BC, requiring up to $5 \times$ fewer demonstrations and roughly $3\times$ fewer on average across tasks.
+Using the less diverse datasets collected by a deterministic \astar planner further increases PIDM's advantage, as the reduced state-prediction error lowers PIDM prediction error (discussed further in \Cref{sec:toy_state_predictor_bias_analysis}).
+To verify that these gains arise from the PIDM decomposition rather than the retrieval-based state predictor, we also show that PIDM significantly outperforms a retrieval-based BC variant in \Cref{app:retrieval_bc_comparison}.